COCONUT PEANUT CHICKEN WITH SWEET POTATO

 - 1 sweet potato – peeled and cubed

-In a large skillet turned to high, add onions and sear the chicken thighs, skin-down first (to get some fat in the pan).
+- In a large skillet turned to high, add onions and sear the chicken thighs, skin-down first (to get some fat in the pan).
 About 10 minutes.

-In a blender, pour coconut milk, ginger, cilantro, and blend until smooth.
+- In a blender, pour coconut milk, ginger, cilantro, and blend until smooth.
 Run through a sieve (to remove some of the ginger woody pulp) into a medium bowl, add peanut butter and chili sauce, and whisk until smooth.

-Add sauce to skillet mixture and simmer another 15-20 minutes.
+- Add sauce to skillet mixture and simmer another 15-20 minutes.

-Top with springs of cilantro and enjoy.
+- Top with springs of cilantro and enjoy.

-This recipe is easy to expand; you can easily toss in 2 more chicken thighs, or another sweet potato, depending on what you want for leftovers and how many mouths you are feeding tonight.
+My Coconut Peanut Chicken with Sweet Potato recipe is easy to expand; you can easily toss in 2 more chicken thighs, or another sweet potato, depending on what you want for leftovers and how many mouths you are feeding tonight.
 Or, just double the whole recipe.
 You’ll be getting into 2-pan territory if you do that unless you have a really large skillet.

 For all my recipes, I suggest using the cleanest ingredients you can find and afford.
-So, grass-fed organic chicken (and other meats and eggs) is always best, organic or bio-dynamic herbs and vegetables are best, though consulting the Environmental Working Group’s Clean 15/Dirty dozen list can be helpful if buying all organic will send you to the poor house (or make your house the poor house).
-Across the board, using ingredients in their most whole form will usually give you the most nutrition.
+So, grass-fed organic chicken (and other meats and eggs) is always best, and organic or bio-dynamic herbs and vegetables are best, though consulting the Environmental Working Group’s Clean 15/Dirty dozen list can be helpful if buying all organic will send you to the poor house (or make your house the poor house).
+Across the board, using ingredients in their whole form will usually give you the most nutrition.
 So, if you can grind your own peanut butter from organic peanuts, excellent.
 If you grow your own herbs, lovely.
 If not, just do the best you can and worry not about it.
 Every single ingredient has a whole-to-refined story (unfortunately), so it is hard to keep up.
 I do find that if you invest time and energy into eating a little cleaner and a little simpler, you will begin to see changes.
 Keep going!